VVipJain/Cricket-League-Analysis/README.md

 # Cricket-League-Analysis
 This repository contains a comprehensive analysis of cricket league data using Python, Pandas, and Plotly.
 The goal of this project is to provide insights into various aspects of the league, such as win distribution, player performance, and match statistics, through interactive visualizations.

-Introduction :-
+INTRODUCTION :-

 In this project, we analyze cricket league data to uncover patterns and trends.
 We utilize Pandas for data manipulation and cleaning, and Plotly for creating interactive and visually appealing charts and graphs.
 This project is aimed at cricket enthusiasts, data analysts, and anyone interested in sports analytics.

-Dataset :-
+DATASET :-

 The dataset used in this analysis contains detailed information about various cricket matches, including team names, player performances, match results, and more.
 The data is stored in a CSV file named matches.csv.

-Analysis :-
+ANALYSIS :-

 The analysis is divided into several sections :